Casa Ricordi: The company under Giulio Ricordi

 Giulio Ricordi.
 Tito encouraged his son's involvement with the company from the 1860s and he ran it from 1888 until his death in 1912.

-With the nickname Jules Burgmein, Giulio Ricordi contributed a very great deal to the prestige of the Casa Ricordi as it also produced several magazines (La gazzetta musicale, Musica e musicisti and Ars et labor), and various other once famous publications (La biblioteca del pianista, l'Opera Omnia di Frédéric Chopin, L'arte musicale in Italia, Le Sonate di Domenico Scarlatti).
+With the nickname Jules Burgmein, Giulio Ricordi contributed to the prestige of the Casa Ricordi as it also produced several magazines (La gazzetta musicale, Musica e musicisti and Ars et labor), and various other once famous publications (La biblioteca del pianista, l'Opera Omnia di Frédéric Chopin, L'arte musicale in Italia, Le Sonate di Domenico Scarlatti).

 The Ricordi company also published Giuseppe Verdi's later operas, Giulio having established a relationship with the composer as a young man.
 Over a ten-year period, he convinced Verdi to give the young librettist and composer Arrigo Boito the opportunity to help him to revise the original 1857 Simon Boccanegra, a "trial run" to plant the idea of Verdi creating a new opera.
 They presented the revised Boccanegra in March 1881.
 In alliance with Verdi's wife and Verdi's friend, the conductor Franco Faccio, Ricordi's strategy was to lure the ageing composer out of retirement to compose another opera.
 While this strategy took some years to achieve, it proved to be successful, as was the opera, Otello, which brought Verdi great acclaim in Milan in 1887.
 It was followed by Falstaff in 1893, both set to libretti by Boito.

 Giulio also had the good sense to promote younger composers of merit, most especially the operatic career of Giacomo Puccini.
-Others included Amilcare Ponchielli, Alfredo Catalani, Carlos Gomes, and Umberto Giordano.
+Others included Amilcare Ponchielli, Alfredo Catalani, Carlos Gomes, Fanny Puzzi, and Umberto Giordano.
 Their relationship began in 1884 with the company's support for the printing of the libretto of the young Puccini's first opera Le villi without charge, when it premiered on 31 May 1884 at the Teatro Dal Verme.